rosflight/rosflight_firmware/docs/user-guide/autonomous-flight.md

 The `MODE_PASS_THROUGH` mode is used for fixed-wing vehicles to directly specify the control surface deflections and throttle, while the `MODE_ROLLRATE_PITCHRATE_YAWRATE_THROTTLE` and `MODE_ROLL_PITCH_YAWRATE_THROTTLE` modes are used for multirotor vehicles to specify the attitude rates or angles, respectively.

 The `ignore` field is used if you want to specify control setpoints for some, but not all, of the axes.
-For example, I may want to specify a throttle setpoint to perform (a 'sloppy') altitude hold, while still letting the RC pilot specify the attitude setpoints.
+For example, I may want to specify throttle setpoints to perform altitude hold, while still letting the RC pilot specify the attitude setpoints.
 The `ignore` field is a bitmask that can be populated by combining the following values:

 | Value | Enum | Result |
 |-------|------|--------|